Z2gK/radiorpi3/docs/usageclientA.md

 ## Playing a station

 To play a station, select option `P` and enter the index of the station.
 In the screenshot below, we have selected "MPR Choral", located at index 6 on the station list.
-The station will start to play.
+The station will start playing.

 ![Playing a station](screenshot05.png)